EternalVision-AI/EternalVision-AI/README.md

 ---

 ## Expertise
-This mantra guides my approach to every challenge I face, pushing me to innovate and achieve what others might deem unattainable.

 Welcome to the GitHub profile of **EternalVision-AI**, an expert in the vast domain of computer vision.
 Specializing in advanced technologies like object detection, tracking, recognition systems, and OCR, **EternalVision-AI** is your trusted source for innovative solutions in sports analysis, casino tracking, license plate recognition (LPR), and beyond.

 **EternalVision-AI** is well-versed in a wide array of computer vision technologies, including but not limited to: